emotion-js/emotion/packages/babel-plugin/README.md

 ## Babel Macros

-Instead of using `babel-plugin-emotion`, you can use emotion with [`babel-plugin-macros`](https://github.com/kentcdodds/babel-plugin-macros).
+Instead of using `@emotion/babel-plugin`, you can use emotion with [`babel-plugin-macros`](https://github.com/kentcdodds/babel-plugin-macros).
 Add `babel-plugin-macros` to your babel config (which is included in Create React App 2.0) and use the imports/packages shown below.

 ```jsx
 import {